Bezzy/php_app/IMPROVED.md

 ## No use of Table Class
 Table names like news and comment are hardcoded in SQL queries.
 This is bad and we should have a class providing the right Table for the right operation.

-## Lack of helper Class

-It's alway nice to have helpers to handle input forms and so on.